Technical reference

 }

-4. Read snapshots back
+Read snapshots

-GET https://your-throttle.app/api/public/snapshots?provider=claude&since=1738305600000&limit=500
+GET https://tokenmaxx.me/api/public/snapshots

 authorization: Bearer tk_live_…